 - My best friend and I once founded a bookclub dedicated to tea, homemade French pastries, and books but specifically banned Russian novels and all things G.K.
 Chesterton because who even has that many hours to read?
 It was admittedly small but the best bookclub ever and its like may never be seen again.

-- I have processed an entire beef steer, beginning to end, starting in my yard and finishing up on my kitchen table.
+- Every winter, we entire beef steer, beginning to end, starting in the yard and finishing up on my kitchen table.

 - My father (of blessed memory) was a disco dance teacher in the early seventies and I can do the Hustle and the Electric Slide and always end up teaching it to people at weddings.